Best Business Bank Accounts for LLC: April 2026

 If you don't have an EIN yet, you can apply for free on the IRS website.
 This is your tax ID number that identifies your business.
 The number is issued immediately.

-To find the best business checking accounts for LLCs, we considered the different types of businesses.
+To find the best business bank accounts for LLCs, we considered the different types of businesses.
 LLCs can range from small single-owner operations to large companies with hundreds of employees.
 So it's important to find bank accounts for all scenarios.

 First, we made sure that the banks have nationwide availability.
 We stuck to large national banks and online banks because they're not limited to a certain geographical area.

 Finally, we believe that you shouldn't pay to bank.
-So all the accounts on our list are either free or have reasonable minimum requirements to waive monthly fee.
+So all the accounts on our list are either free or have reasonable minimum requirements to waive the monthly fee.

 Bottom Line